Magdalena Bay (duo)

-Magdalena Bay is an American alternative pop duo formed in 2016 from Miami, Florida, and currently based in Los Angeles, California.
-The duo consists of Mica Tenenbaum and Matthew Lewin, who met in high school.
-Both members write and produce together, and are joined by additional musicians, Nick Villa (drums) and Myles Sweeney (keyboards), during live performances.
+Magdalena Bay is an American alternative pop duo formed in 2016 in Miami, Florida, and currently based in Los Angeles, California.
+The duo consists of Mica Tenenbaum and Matthew Lewin, who met in high school and are romantic partners.
+Both members write and produce together, and are joined by Nick Villa (drums) and Myles Sweeney (keyboards) during live performances.
 They have released two studio albums, three EPs, and three mixtapes titled Mini Mixes.

 The duo released their debut studio album, Mercurial World, in 2021.
 They have been noted for their informational TikTok videos on the music industry and their kitschy, DIY visuals, often inspired by early-2000s internet culture.
-Their second album, Imaginal Disk, was released in 2024 to widespread critical acclaim.
+Their second album, Imaginal Disk, was released in 2024 to widespread critical acclaim, followed by a musical film of the same name in 2026.

 Early and personal lives

 Mica Tenenbaum was born in Buenos Aires, Argentina, and immigrated with her family to the United States when she was one year old, growing up in Miami.
 Matthew Lewin was born in Miami and is of Argentine descent on his father's side.
 Both Tenenbaum and Lewin are Jewish.
 Tenenbaum and Lewin were raised in Miami, with Tenenbaum attending Design and Architecture Senior High School and Lewin attending Krop High School.
 They originally met in high school in 2011 at a program run by Live!
 Modern School of Music, where they were placed in a classic rock cover band and later began writing and performing their own progressive rock music with other musicians (including current Magdalena Bay touring drummer Nick Villa) as Tabula Rasa, releasing a self-titled EP, and a self-titled studio album.
 Tenenbaum studied communications at the University of Pennsylvania while Lewin majored in music business at Northeastern University.
 They are currently based in Los Angeles, having moved there in 2018.